rapkin/rapkin.com.ua/content/python/geojson-projection/body.md

 pip install pyproj
 ```

 Pyproj provides APIs to convert pair of coordinates.
-Projection of single point will looks like:
+Projection of single point will look like:

 ```python
 polar = pyproj.Proj(init='epsg:4326')